 A thorough screening program includes checks on sanction and PEP lists.
 These watch lists are continually updated with new names.
 So, both the sanctions and PEP screening should be done in real-time to adhere to KYC requirements and to create a seamless customer onboarding process.

-What are the sanctions lists?
+What are the Sanctions Lists?

 Sanctions lists are established to help reduce financial crime by flagging people, businesses and countries that have committed illegal acts (or are suspected of committing them).
 By screening customers against sanctions lists, organizations can lower their risk of doing business with sanctioned entities.